osteele/osteele.com/README.md

 ## Data Structure

 This site uses RDF data in Turtle format to store project information.
 The data is stored in `src/data/projects.ttl` and loaded via the N3 library.
-Each project contains:

-- Title
-- Description
-- Repository URL
-- Website URL (if available)
-- Categories
-- Primary Language
-- Creation date
-- Modification date
-- Archive status
+For detailed information about the data format, including all available properties and examples, see [Projects Data Format Documentation](docs/projects-data-format.md).

 Projects are categorized and displayed on multiple pages based on their category tags.